 1 Bifurcated embedded derivatives are presented on the same balance sheet lines as their host contracts and are excluded from this table.
 As of 30 June 2017, net bifurcated embedded derivative assets held at fair value totaling CHF 31 million (of which CHF 36 million were net Level 2 assets and CHF 5 million net Level 2 liabilities) were recognized on the balance sheet within Due to customers and Debt issued.
-As of 31 March 2017, net bifurcated embedded derivative assets held at fair value totaling CHF 45 million (of which CHF 55 million were net Level 2 assets and CHF 10 million net Level 2 liabilities) were recognized on the balance sheet within Due to customers and Debt issued.
-As of 31 December 2016, net bifurcated embedded derivative assets held at fair value totaling CHF 50 million (of which CHF 58 million were net Level 2 assets and CHF 8 million net Level 2 liabilities) were recognized on the balance sheet within Due to customers and Debt issued.
+As of 31 March 2017, net bifurcated embedded derivative assets held at fair value totaling CHF 45 million (of which CHF 55 million net Level 2 assets and CHF 10 million net Level 2 liabilities) were recognized on the balance sheet within Due to customers and Debt issued.
+As of 31 December 2016, net bifurcated embedded derivative assets held at fair value totaling CHF 58 million (of which CHF 55 million were net Level 2 assets and CHF 50 million (of which CHF 58 million were net Level 2 assets and CHF 8 million (of which CHF 58 million were net Level 2 assets and CHF 8 million (of which CHF 58 million were net Level 2 assets and CHF 8 million (of which CHF 58 million were net Level 2 assets and CHF 8 million (of which CHF 58 million were net Level 2 assets and CHF 8 million (of which CHF 58 million were net Level 2 assets and CHF 8 million (of which CHF 58 million were net Level 2 assets and CHF 8 million (of which CHF 58 million were net Level 2 assets and CHF 8 million (of which CHF 58 million were net Level 2 assets and CHF 8 million were recognized on the balance sheet within Due to customers and Debt issued.
 2 Financial assets held for trading exclude precious metals and other physical commodities.
 3 Other assets and other liabilities primarily consist of assets held for sale as well as assets and liabilities of a disposal group held for sale, which are measured at the lower of their net carrying amount or fair value less costs to sell.
 Refer to Note 16 for more information.